asier13/Python-Trading-Bot/README.md

 # Python-Trading-Bot
-A trading bot script made in Python to backtest a RSI strategy focused on scalping in the 1-5m timeframes with high W/R in Spot markets.
+A crypto trading bot script made in Python to backtest a RSI strategy focused on scalping in the 1-5-15m timeframes with high W/R in Spot markets.

 The strategy is simple, it uses the Binance.client library to access real-time data of the asset to analyze, you can install it running this command: